top of page

 The triggered events are notated and allows a much advance manipulation of the composition and at the same time affects and influences the improvised outcome.
 This ongoing project has been successfully performed and practiced by Reflex Ensemble members as well as many performers and students around the world.
 As a practice, it fascinates with its complexity and immediacy, and as a performance it is constantly surprising as it reveals the human-ness within structure.

 The REFLEX INVISIBLE SCORE Technique was published in the book Notations 21 book by Theresa Sauer in 2009.
-The original notation and music scores became the foundation ALP Approach and the ALP Tools are all based on Reflexive Music Scores originally performed by the Reflex Ensemble.
-ALP (Active Listening Playground) Approach can be learned and practiced in the Reflexive Music Academy founded under Composing Community Global Organization
+The original notation and music scores became the foundation Playground Approach (ALP) and the ALP Tools are all based on Reflexive Music Scores originally performed by the Reflex Ensemble ALP (Active Listening Playground) Approach can be learned and practiced in the Reflexive Music Academy founded under Composing Community Global Organization

 REFLEXIVE MUSI